saleh1312/mediasoup-course/video-conf/taskList.md

 - This will be used for new dominant speaker OR if a new producer appears and there are less than 5 producers
 1. Grab the most recent 5 speakers in activeSpeakerList as current
 2. Grab all other known speakers as muted
-3. Loop through ALL clients
+3. Loop through ALL clients in this room
     - Loop through all clients to mute, calling iteration pid
         - Find any producer that is not in the top 5 and pause
         - If client has a consumer that matches pid, mute